ALib C++ Library

 See also

-A method that uses a template parameter for the number of bits to write, is is available with Write<TWidth,TIntegral>(TIntegral).
+A method that uses a template parameter for the number of bits to write, is available with Write<TWidth,TIntegral>(TIntegral).
 This might be slightly faster and should be used instead of this method, whenever the number of bits to write is known at compilation time.

 Template Parameters